iw4p/Cat-Dog/README.md

-A simple app which can tell you and predict the image that you choose or taken  is a cat or dog image.
+A simple app which can tell you and predict the image that you are interested in  is a cat or dog image.

-MlModel by myself from: RayWenderlich.com tutorials.
+MlModel is made by me. (from: RayWenderlich.com tutorials.)